lotide-org/lotide/README.md

 # lotide
-An attempt at a federated forum / link aggregator using ActivityPub.
+A federated forum / link aggregator using ActivityPub.
-It is intended to eventually federate with projects like [Lemmy](https://github.com/lemmynet/lemmy), but it seems Lemmy [isn't ready for that](https://todo.sr.ht/~vpzom/lotide/8).

 To track progress and report issues, visit the [issue tracker](https://todo.sr.ht/~vpzom/lotide).